JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 4. What should our smoke tests really do?

 - Too much focus on tools: When implementing DevOps your team members are the most crucial component.
 Confusion will arise if they are not trained on the newly implemented tools and processes, which will hinder the adoption of the DevOps approaches.
+- Resistance to change: One of the main challenges of DevOps is resistance to change from team members who are used to working in silos.
+DevOps requires cross-functional collaboration and a culture of continuous improvement, which can be difficult for some teams to adapt to.

+- Security and compliance: With DevOps, teams are responsible for the entire application lifecycle, including security and compliance.
+Ensuring that applications are secure and compliant can be challenging, particularly in highly regulated industries.

+- Cultural barriers: DevOps requires a shift in culture, from a traditional siloed approach to a more collaborative and agile one.
+This shift can be challenging for organizations with deeply ingrained cultural barriers.

 If you would like to visit more challenges to DevOps within the technology industry please visit this link: